A discretionary housing payment could help you if your housing benefit doesn't cover the rent.

 You could also get a DHP to help pay a tenancy deposit for a new home, but only if you are already getting housing benefit where you live now.

-You can also apply for a DHP if you receive universal credit to help pay your rent.
+You can also apply for a DHP if you receive universal credit payments that include help with paying your rent.

 Make a DHP claim

-Ask your local council for a claim form or how to make a claim.
+Ask for a claim form or for information about how to make a claim.

 How the council decides

-Your council decides how DHPs are allocated.
+The council must be fair and reasonable when deciding how DHPs are allocated.
 There isn't a clear set of allocation rules.
-The council must be fair and reasonable when deciding.

 Provide as much information as you can to help the council decide.